 The Right Sharing of World Resources Board of Trustees meet twice per year in April and October.
 Board members also serve throughout the year on at least one of the four standing Board committees (Executive, Program, Finance, and Governance).

-Elizabeth Gates, Recording Clerk
+Elizabeth Gates, Clerk

 Elizabeth (Liz) Gates (Philadelphia Yearly Meeting and New England Yearly Meeting) has a wide background of Quaker service over 45 years.
 She has served a Clerk of Lancaster Monthly Meeting in Pennsylvania and was active in Friends World Committee for Consultation (FWCC) for over 25 years, serving on the Executive Committee of the Section of the Americas, as Assistant Clerk on the Central Executive Committee for the World and as co-clerk of the planning committee for the World Gathering of Friends held in 2012 in Kabarak, Kenya.
 She and her husband Tom worked at Friends Lugulu Hospital in Western Kenya for three years and in Lisungwi, Malawi for a year and a half.
 Now retired from conservation work at a seminary library, Liz has a love of gardening, bookbinding and paper marbling.